 Deborah Francisco Douglas, a Filipino-American blogger, wrote on halohalomixmix.Com: “The origins of Halo-Halo maximum possibly derived from a Japanese dessert known as kakigori, which changed into shaved ice served with candy beans.
 Japanese farmers brought monggo (green gram mash) and kidney beans into the refreshment – as a result, they later called it ‘mong-ya.'”

-In the Philippines, Halo-halo is served from the roadside to five-big name resorts.
+Halo-halo is served from the roadside in the Philippines to five big-name resorts.
 Late movie star chef Anthony Bourdain called the dessert “oddly stunning” on an episode of his meals show, Parts Unknown.

 UAE citizens respond…